 1. Talk to yourself like your best friend would.
 You know what he or she would say, right?
 “You deserve this, you are a great mom who gives so much to her children.
 Enjoy the workout/movie/trip to the library!”

 2. Explain your need for alone time to your children.
 I often find that if I let my kids know why I need downtime, they are less inclined to make a big deal over me leaving (a crying 4-year-old is a great instigator for guilt).
-Of course, it depends on the age of your children.
+Of course, it depends on the age of your children, although it may help if you take this definition and put it in your own words.
 Also, try talking to them about something you have planned to do with them after your alone time (or anytime in the near future).
 This does two things: It takes the focus off you leaving, and reminds you that you are coming back to give more of yourself to them later!

 3. Mindfully and consciously leave the guilt at the gate.
 As you walk out the front door, on your way to a solo shopping trip or a stroll through the neighborhood, acknowledge the guilt.
 Stare it straight in the face and tell it (nicely) that you appreciate it popping in to say hello, but you are not taking it with you.
 Tell it that you will attend to it when you get back, but right now, you refuse to bat an eyelash in its direction!